jinhongkuan/Coverage-Maximization-Game/README.md

 cd [project directory]
 venv
 ```

+3. In the settings file (.../cov-max/covmax/settings.py), update the ALLOWED_HOST include '127.0.0.1', and set the 'local' DATABASE to be the 'default' database.

 3. To prepare the database for the first time / reset the database:
 ```sh
 python manage.py makemigrations